muritane/coordination-architecture/README.md

 Many failures are **irreversible along the agent’s local trajectory**.
 Errors cannot always be explored, undone, amortized, or delegated.
 Crucially, agents often cannot even *express* alternative actions or redesigns because the required representational or execution interfaces are unavailable.

-Despite accumulated experience, failures recur across biological, artificial, and institutional systems.
+At the same time, agents rarely exist in isolation.
+They are embedded in **populations, institutions, and lineages** that can absorb losses, preserve external memory, and experiment through replacement rather than continuity.

 **The central question is therefore:**

-> How can a bounded agent act and redesign itself over time when action is locally irreversible, execution is delayed, interfaces are limited, and redesign itself must proceed through physically executable intermediate states?
+> How can bounded agents act and redesign themselves over time when action is locally irreversible, execution is delayed, interfaces are limited, redesign must proceed through physically executable intermediate states, *and some forms of correction are possible only at population or institutional scales*?

 ---

-## 2. The Irreducible Facts
+## 2. Irreducible Constraints

 ### 2.1 Local Irreversibility of Action